cignoir/StealGaze/README.md

 ## What's StealGaze
 StealGaze is the utility that helps you play FFXIV PvP.

-For showing enemy's job-icon, targeting character's job-icon and marker etc.

 ![ScreenShot](https://dl.dropboxusercontent.com/u/40069781/StealGaze/ss1.png)

 This app is forked from [Chocorep](https://github.com/chocopon/FinalFantasyXIV_ARR_Tools) and now developing individually.